-Comparison of the consistency ratio calculated for $V_r$ and Z for experiments CNTL and NoMMP (Fig. 15) reveals that use of the mixed-microphysics ensemble results in a higher consistency ratio than the singlemicrophysics ensemble for Z because of the increased ensemble spread of radar reflectivity in the mixedmicrophysics case.
-In both CNTL and NoMMP the consistency ratio of $V_r$ is well below 1.0, ranging between 0.25 and 0.5 for WSR-88D radars and 0.1 and 0.25 for CASA radars.
-While the consistency ratio of $V_r$ is virtually unchanged between CNTL and NoMMP, the consistency ratio of Z is considerably higher in CNTL than in NoMMP at all radar sites throughout the assimilation period.
-Though the consistency ratio of Z for CNTL still remains below the optimal value of 1.0 at most radar sites, particularly late in the assimilation period, the higher consistency ratio values for Z in CNTL suggest that CNTL exhibits significantly less underdispersion than NoMMP (Fig. 15).
+Comparison of consistency ratio calculated for V_r and Z for experiments CNTL and NoMMP (Fig. 15) reveal that use of the mixed-microphysics ensemble results in a higher consistency ratio than the single-microphysics ensemble for Z because of increased ensemble spread of radar reflectivity in the mixed-microphysics case.
+In both CNTL and NoMMP the consistency ratio of V_r is well below 1.0, ranging between 0.25 and 0.5 for WSR-88D radars and 0.1 and 0.25 for CASA radars.
+While the consistency ratio of V_r is virtually unchanged between CNTL and NoMMP, the consistency ratio of Z is considerably higher in CNTL than in NoMMP at all radar sites throughout the assimilation period.
+Though the consistency ratio of Z for CNTL still remains below the optimal value of 1.0 at most radar sites, particularly late in the assimilation period, the higher consistency ratio values for Z in CNTL suggest that CNTL exhibits significantly less under-dispersion than NoMMP (Fig. 15).

-Though the ensemble spread in Z is increased significantly when a mixed-microphysics ensemble is used, the ensemble spread of $V_r$ is less impacted; this is believed to be due to the less direct link between the wind fields and microphysical states.
-These results are consistent with the findings of Meng and Zhang (2007), who noted greater impacts to thermodynamic and moisture fields than to wind fields when assimilating rawinsonde data using an EnKF method, and are also consistent with the findings of Fujita et al. (2007).
-Within a model, the microphysical scheme directly impacts the microphysics species, which in turn directly affects the model estimate of reflectivity.
-In contrast, the microphysical scheme only influences the model wind field through indirect interactions.
-As a result, the use of a mixed-microphysics ensemble produces a notable increase in the ensemble spread of Z but a smaller increase in ensemble spread of $V_r$ .
+Though ensemble spread in Z is increased significantly when a mixed-microphysics ensemble is used, ensemble spread of V_r is less impacted; this is believed to be due to the less direct link between the wind fields and microphysical states.
+These results are consistent with the findings of Meng and Zhang (2008), who noted greater impact to thermodynamic and moisture fields than to wind fields when assimilating rawinsonde data using an EnKF method, and also consistent with the findings of Fujita et al. (2007).
+Within a model, the microphysical scheme directly impacts microphysics species, which in turn directly affects the model estimate of reflectivity.
+By contrast, the microphysical scheme only influences the model wind field through indirect interactions.
+As a result, the use of a mixed-microphysics ensemble produces a notable increase in ensemble spread of Z, but smaller increase in ensemble spread of V_r .